memoria-io/archived-reactive/README.md

 ## Features
 * Vavr + Reactor Functional utilities
-* Yaml configuration loader utility (Currently is very tiny utility but hopefully soon to have features like like Scala's HOCON )
+* Yaml configuration loader utility (Currently is very tiny utility but hopefully soon to have features like Scala's HOCON )
     * Currently, it's non-blocking wrapped in Reactor Mono/Flux
     * It has nesting capability using  `include: file.yaml`
 * Reactive CQRS and Eventsourcing utilities.